mat-383/blog/mat383/content/now.md

 ---
 # Right now, I am...

-Working hard on my uni assignments, all of with are related to game dev :D
+Working hard on my uni assignments, all of which are related to game dev :D

 Here's one of my experimental game prototypes I made as an assignment.
-In this one, you insult your enemies with your microphone.
+In this one, you insult your enemies through the microphone.

 <video src="/videos/now/idontlikeyourface.mp4" controls preload="metadata"></video>